yapovich/fluxweb/README.md

         );
 });
 ```
-NOTE: app.jsx as entry file configed by webpack,so don't worry,just modify it,we know how to call
+NOTE: index.jsx as entry file configed by webpack,so don't worry,just modify it,we know how to call
 ### 6.Build And Watch
 ~~~
 grunt default